bbc/tams/docs/appnotes/0003-tag-names.md

 Suggested as a way to build lightweight Attribute-based Access Control in [AppNote0016: Authorisation in TAMS workflows](./0016-authorisation-in-tams-workflows.md).
 A comma seperated list of auth classes used to derive permissions on the Flow.

+### loop_recorder_duration

+Status: **Implementation specific**

+Used in the AWS TAMS Tools loop recorder.
+The target duration of the Flow in seconds.
+Oldest Segments that take the duration over the specified duration will be deleted periodically.

 ## Known Source Tags

 ### hls_exclude